 - Fried foods

 - Bakery items such as cakes, pastries, biscuits, brownies, etc

 - Processed snacks

-Trans fats not only raise the serum cholesterol level, but they also suppress the high-density lipids known as the good fats.
+Trans fats not only raise the serum cholesterol level, but they also suppress the high-density lipids known as “good fats”.

 Fats are very important for good health and perform several important functions in the body.
 Trans fats are harmful to health and should not be taken.
-It’s a good idea to incorporate good fats in your diet in a balanced amount such as monounsaturated fats and polyunsaturated fats.
+It’s a good idea to incorporate good fats into your diet in balanced amounts,s such as monounsaturated fats and polyunsaturated fats.

 Start reading the nutritional labels mentioned on the back of every product.
 It will help you avoid bad fats and consume good fats.
 Select food items that have a low concentration of saturated and trans fats as well as low total fat content.

-Following are some tips to balance the amount of fats in our diet;
+Following are some tips to balance the number of fats in our diet;

 - Eat a vegetarian diet full of beans, lentils, and vegetables.

 - Try to replace fatty sauces like mayonnaise with mustard, vinegar, and lemon juice.